Pillar Content for Blogs: What is it and How to Create It?

 Step 1: Decide on your Topic

 The first step in creating a pillar page is deciding what topic you want to rank for.
-Look for relatively broad terms which will require coverage from multiple blog posts.
+Look for relatively broad terms that will require coverage from multiple blog posts.

 For instance, if you wanted to write about “social media”, this topic alone would be too broad.
 However, “Instagram ads” would be too narrow.
 A pillar page on “Instagram marketing” and all of its various forms is just broad enough for a pillar page.